dxd132630/KnapSack/README.md

 # DeeptiDeshande
-@Author : Deepti Deshpande
+* Author : Deepti Deshpande
-@My knapsack filled with some valuable scripts for system setup,env-build and configuration ;)
+* My knapsack filled with some valuable scripts for system setup,env-build and configuration ;)